 If this is the case then you may have to replace the battery.
 Make sure that you replace the battery with a genuine one to ensure the performance of your phone does not deteriorate.

 If your phone is under warranty then you may also be able to get a replacement.
 Contact the store or your carrier.

 You may also read- How To Change The Language On Android

 Read more – Android Wi-Fi fixes

 Additional information – (previous version)

 Android os comes with some minor issues that may cause slow charging and battery drainage on most of the android devices.
-Our test reveals that you can get 50% battery life for a day after a medium to low usage of the phone.
+Our test reveals that you can get a 50% battery life for a day after a medium to low usage of the phone.
 This includes streaming videos and surfing the internet.

 The Cause of Samsung Galaxy/ Android Slow Charging Battery Drain issue

 While Android Marshmallow comes with a smooth and easy navigation user interface.